 Unfortunately, the earthquakes in November 2016 caused extensive damage to the rail line between Blenheim and Kaikoura.
 As a result, the Coastal Pacific will be out of service indefinitely.
-The current estimate is that it will return in late 2018.
+We're hoping it will return in late 2018.

 Explore the stunning Kaikōura Coastline, famous for its marine mammals and whale watching, through the idyllic Canterbury Plains to the Garden City of Christchurch.